-RAY: Now, this is lengthy and complex and obfuscated and full of useless information.
-But, so pay attention.
+RAY: Now, this puzzler is lengthy and complex and obfuscated and full of useless information.
+So pay attention.

-RAY: No, here it is.
 Our producer, Dougie Berman, is walking home from work late one afternoon.
-About 2:15, and as he approaches his house, he notices that there is a car parked in front of his house whose engine is running.
-And in the driver's seat is a man and while this car is sitting there he notices someone coming from the direction of his house carrying what looks like a huge pile of rags.
-He opens the back door, throws the rags in the back seat.
-He jumps in the car.
+About 2:15, as he approaches his house, he notices that there is a car parked in front of his house with the engine running.
+And in the driver's seat is a man and while this car is sitting there Dougie notices someone coming from the direction of his house carrying what looks like a huge pile of rags.
+The man opens the back door, throws the rags in the back seat and jumps in the car.
 The driver puts the thing in gear and they speed away.

-RAY: He plays with the dogs.
-You know, he opens his mail.
+Dougie goes into the house.
+He plays with the dogs.
+He opens his mail.
 He takes a nap.
 Et cetera, et cetera.
 Several days later he notices that all of his clothes have been stolen.

 TOM: Took him a few days to notice.

 RAY: So, he calls the police to make a report, and they come down.
 You know, the inspector comes down and says, well, what happened?
 And Dougie explains everything.
 And Dougie's standing there in his underwear, because what?
 All of his clothes have been stolen and he can't -- it's weeks now.
 And the police asked him if he noticed anything about the guys.
 Dougie said, no, they were average height, average build, average weight.
 Then they asked, what about the car?
 Do you know something about that?
 Well, Dougie said, I happened to be a student of the automotive field, and I did notice that it was an '89 Corolla, midnight blue.
 I noticed of course that the engine was running.
 I noticed that it had Massachusetts license plates, and there was a dent in the trunk.
 And the police said, we'll get back to you.
 Weeks go by.
 Weeks.

 Finally, the police call him up and say, we have the car and two suspects and we just need you to come down and identify your stuff.